Co-Benefits with Energy Savings

 DETAILS

 Community action agencies have weatherized nearly 3 million homes since 2004 under DOE’s Weatherization Assistance Program (WAP).
-Additional funding came from the Low Income Home Energy Assistance Program (LIHEAP), utility programs, and, for brief periods, the Petroleum Violation Escrow (PVE) Funds (2004-2009) and 2009 American Recovery and Reinvestment Act (ARRA) appropriations (2010-2012).
+Additional funding has come from the Low-Income Home Energy Assistance Program (LIHEAP), utility programs, and formerly the Petroleum Violation Escrow (PVE) Funds (1981-2009) and 2009 American Recovery and Reinvestment Act (ARRA) appropriations (2010-2012).

 11